Heart Healthy Grocery Shopping

 Here are some tips to insure your trip to the grocery store will assist you in choosing heart healthy foods in an efficient manner.

-- Don't go to the store hungry.
-If you shop when you are already hungry, you are much more likely to buy more than what you need as well as pick up impulse items.
+- If you go to the grocery store hungry, you are much more likely to buy more than what you need as well as pick up impulse items.
 Have a meal or snack before you shop such as a sandwich and a piece of fruit or a non-fat Greek yogurt.

-- Take an inventory.
-Check your pantry, cupboards, refrigerator, and freezer while preparing your grocery list to avoid duplicating purchases.
+- Check your pantry, cupboards, refrigerator, and freezer while preparing your grocery list to avoid duplicating purchases.
 Learn the store’s layout and write your list accordingly.
 Your grocery list can also be divided into categories such as produce, nonfat dairy, lean proteins, whole grains, etc.

-- Be a bargain hunter.
-The more expensive food items are placed at eye level on the grocery shelves.
+- The more expensive food items are placed at eye level on the grocery shelves.
 Look high and low on the store shelves for the less expensive yet still nutritious similar product.

-- Read labels.
-Become a better Nutrition Facts food label reader.
-To incorporate heart healthy foods in your dietary pattern by lowering saturated fats, eliminating trans-fatty acids, and increasing fiber review this: https://www.fda.gov/Food/IngredientsPackagingLabeling/LabelingNutrition/ucm274593.htm
+- Become a better Nutrition Facts food label reader.
+To incorporate heart healthy foods in your dietary pattern by lowering saturated fats, eliminating trans- fatty acids, and increasing fiber review this: http://www.fda.gov/Food/IngredientsPackagingLabeling/LabelingNutrition/ucm274593.htm

-Here is a handy guide to selecting the healthiest and Ornish approved options at the grocery store.
+Here is a handy guide to selecting the healthiest options at the grocery store:

 Skinless white meat chicken and turkey, both whole and ground, are great choices if you are a meat eater.
 Just be sure that the skin was not ground in with the breasts.
 Seafood should be fresh or frozen without added breading or frying.
 Crustaceans (crab, shrimp, & lobster) are high in cholesterol and should be limited.
 Two servings per week of fish with a high content of omega 3 fatty acids is recommended.
 Good sources are wild salmon, tuna, mackerel, and sardines.
 Purchase canned albacore tuna, salmon, or sardines packed in water.
 Deli meats should be low fat and low sodium such as fresh turkey or chicken breast.
 Egg whites or egg substitutes are great choices.
 Nut butters should be freshly ground such as peanut butter.